awsdocs/aws-doc-sdk-examples/go/s3/README.md

   or at most the minimum  permissions required to perform the task.
   For more information, see
   [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)
-  in the AWS Identity and Access Management User Guide.
+  in the *AWS Identity and Access Management User Guide*.
 - This code has not been tested in all Regions.
   Some AWS services are available only in specific [Regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
 - Running this code might result in charges to your AWS account.

-## Running the Unit Tests
+## Running the unit tests

 Unit tests should delete any resources they create.
 However, they might result in charges to your
 AWS account.

-The unit test:
+The unit test does the following:

 1. Loads configuration values from *config.json*.
-2. Creates a random bucket name starting with "testbucket-"
+2. Creates a random bucket name starting with "testbucket-".
 3. Creates the item "testitem" with some text.
 4. Attempts to access the item in the bucket and logs the result.
 5. Deletes the bucket and item.

-To run the unit test, enter:
+To run the unit test, enter the following:

 `go test`